hexaxsoftwares/houx.js/README.md

 Params will be exposed to the template instance as `$params.xxx` within the child widget

-Validations will raise a Hexax Error or warn , if failed or when a validator function returns false.
+Validations will raise a Houx Error or warn , if failed or when a validator function returns false.

 Params can aswell be passed an array of params names strings, this is useful when there is no use case of validations e.g